achetronic/keycloak-on-kubernetes/README.md

 kubectl apply -k ./deploy/resources/develop
 ```

-> When deploying Keycloak, an admin user can be created.
+> When deploying Keycloak, an admin user is created.
 This is suitable for first starts and for undesirable situations
 > where some administrator simply meshed up everything and it is needed to restore the order and peace into Keycloak.
-> For doing this, just uncomment desired environment variables inside the `ConfigMap` done for that purpose on deployment
-> manifests.
-Don't use this in daily scenarios.
+> Remove it after configuring your real admin users.

 ## Full documentation